 “I’ve been fortunate to play with many great musicians, but there are two people who I wouldn’t hesitate to use the word ‘genius,’ and Jaki Byard was one of those people – it goes beyond his piano playing, his writing…he looked at nature and made music out of it.”

 The panel and concert highlighted the unique contributions of Byard, an influential yet under-recognized artist, and set the stage for further explorations around his legacy, archive, and achievements.

-On April 9, the full recordings of the panel and the concert will be available on NEC’s website – please stay tuned!
+The full recordings of the panel and the concert are now available on NEC’s website.

 Words by Katie Ingegneri, NEC; Photos by Andrew Hurlbut, NEC